XorTroll/uLaunch/README.md

 Note that type needs to be **always 2**, and that `type`, `nro_path` **must be present**.
 The others are all optional.

 Note that if `name`, `author` or `version` fields aren't set they will be loaded from the NRO, thus it would show the RetroArch core's name, etc., same with the icon.

+## Translations

+uLaunch is in English by default.
+However, you can make translations by editing the [LangDefault.json](https://github.com/XorTroll/uLaunch/blob/master/LibraryAppletQMenu/RomFs/LangDefault.json) translation file's strings and placing it into `sd:/ulaunch/langs` named as the language's code ("en-US" for American English, "es" for Spanish, "fr" for French... proper list [here](https://switchbrew.org/wiki/Settings_services#LanguageCode) - example: `sd:/ulaunch/lang/es.json` for custom strings when the console's language is Spanish)

 ## Installing and removing